-Richard is a patent attorney with experience preparing and prosecuting U.S. and foreign patent applications for individual inventors, small and large companies, and academic institutions.
-Richard works with clients to protect inventions relating to a wide variety of technologies, including: protein and small molecule pharmaceuticals, antibody therapeutics, vaccines, gene therapy, genetic engineering, antisense technology, genomics, tissue regeneration and organogenesis, stem cell derived technologies, lead compound discovery and development, model organism screening assays for gene and drug discovery, drug delivery systems, nucleic acid and protein chip-based technologies, bioinformatics analysis, nanobiotechnology, biological imaging, medical devices, microfluidics, and biofuels.
+He has helped clients protect inventions involving protein and small molecule pharmaceuticals, antibody therapeutics, vaccines, gene therapy, genetic engineering, antisense technology, genomics, tissue regeneration and organogenesis, stem cell-derived technologies, lead compound discovery and development, model organ screening assays for gene and drug discovery, drug delivery systems, nucleic acid- and protein chip-based technologies, bioinformatics analysis, nanobiotechnology, biological imaging, medical devices, microfluidics, and biofuels.